Static or Dynamic QR-code?

 Static:

-• When it is unadvised to save data at 3rd parties, for example when you use sensitive information for your QR code;
+• When it is not practical to save data at 3rd parties, for example when you use sensitive information for your QR-code;

-• When it isn’t useful to know the amount of scans of your QR code.
+• When it isn’t useful to know the number of scans of your QR-code.

 Example